How Retailers Can Stay Ahead of the Game with SKU-Level Pricing Data

 4. It aids in testing price elasticity for new items by allowing you to test multiple prices at the SKU level.

 It’s essential to understand how customers react to price changes at the SKU level because customers have different price sensitivities depending on what they buy.
 Suppose you don’t know how your competitor's prices will affect how much customers will buy based on individual items.
-In that case, you won’t be able to find all the profit opportunities in your store, which is a missed opportunity for growth.
+Leveraging ServiceNow Consulting can help retailers streamline pricing strategies and maximize these growth opportunities.

 5. You can use competitor pricing data to determine which products to test with special offers or price adjustments and how often those discounts or price changes need to occur.